OpenDSA/OpenDSA/RST/en/Background/IntroDSA.rst

    For each algorithm, we examine the time required for key input types.

 #.
-It will each you how to measure the effectiveness of a data
+It will teach you how to measure the effectiveness of a data
    structure or algorithm.
    Only through such measurement can you determine which data structure in your toolkit is most appropriate for a new problem.